 Parents are required by State law to inform the school of any medication to be taken by the child at school.
-Facts on current dosage and the signature of the supervising physician are needed.
+Facts on the current dosage and the signature of the supervising physician are needed.

-The school district must receive:
+The school district must receive a completed Medication at School Form which includes:

-- 1. Permission to administer medication form signed by physician - 2.
-Permission to administer medication form signed by the parent - 3.
-Medication must be in the original pharmaceutical container - 4.
-Medication is to be kept in the nurse's office/front office

-Forms are available in the school office.
+- Permission to administer medication form signed by a physician Permission to administer medication form signed by the parent - Medication must be in the original pharmaceutical container Medication is to be kept in the nurse's office/front office Forms are available in the school office.

-NOTE: No medication, including over the counter, will be administered by the school personnel without parent and doctor's written permission.
+NOTE: No medication, including over-the-counter, will be administered by the school personnel without a Medication at School Form.